 Witnessing means non-judgmental watching.
 As you become more aware of your unconscious traits, they begin to lose their hold on you.
 While you may not be able to exercise willful control every time, the light of awareness itself begins the healing process.

-Kundalini heightens this awareness to such levels that the individual, with all its limited thinking and preconceived notions, dissolves into the infinite conscious presence that is felt as unconditional peace or pure love.
+Kundalini heightens this awareness to such levels that the individual, with all his limited thinking and preconceived notions, dissolves into the infinite conscious presence that is felt as unconditional peace or pure love.

 The petty things that we take so seriously in life lose their grip on us.
 The Kundalini gives access to the reservoir of infinite potential and brings out the highest creativity.

 This creativity is the expression of the divine source expressed through the mind-body organism, but the fear disappears cause there’s no “me” concerned with it.

 When fully integrated, we feel the pleasure of our accomplishments but not pride, and at the same time, we also feel the displeasure of our failures, not guilt and shame.

 As Nisargadatta Maharaj pointed out, true peace of mind happens when we unconditionally accept duality – a river of life that flows between the banks of pleasure and pain.

 Q. If someone is interested in Kundalini Yoga, what should be their approach?

 Ans: As I mentioned earlier, one needs to inquire why they want their Kundalini to awaken.
 Why do you want to wake up the serpent that’s going to bite you (laughs)?